jmarkmorris/run-aider/README-aider.md

 ## Changing Aider Settings

-You can change aider settings using command line options, a `.aider.conf.yml` file, or environment variables.

-*   **Command Line Options:** You can specify settings directly when you run the `aider` command.
-For example, `aider --dark-mode` enables dark mode, which makes code snippets have a dark background rather than glaring white.
+The recommended way to configure Aider is using a `.aider.conf.yml` file.

 *   **.aider.conf.yml File:** Create a file named `.aider.conf.yml` in your home directory or at the root of your git repository.
 You can then add settings to this file in YAML format.
 For example:

     ```yaml
     dark-mode: true
     ```
-*   **Environment Variables:** You can set environment variables to configure aider.
+*   **Environment Variables:** You can also set environment variables to configure aider.
 The environment variable name is usually `AIDER_` followed by the option name in uppercase.
 For example, to enable dark mode, you would set `AIDER_DARK_MODE=true`.
 You can set these variables in your shell or in a `.env` file.

+*   **Command Line Options:** These are still supported, but `.aider.conf.yml` is preferred for persistent configuration.

 See also: